loot/loot/README.md

 loot_<last tag>-<revisions since tag>-g<short revision ID>_<branch>-<platform>.<file extension>
 ```

-The Linux archives use a standard directory layout (e.g. `bin/`, `lib/`, `share/`).
-The ICU, Intel TBB, Qt and system library dependencies are not included.

 Snapshot builds are also provided as single-file Flatpak bundles, which can be installed like so:

 ```